pingcap/docs-cn/v3.0/reference/sql/character-set.md

 mysql> CREATE TABLE t1(a int) CHARACTER SET utf8 COLLATE utf8_general_ci;
 Query OK, 0 rows affected (0.08 sec)
 ```

-The table character set and collation are used as the default values for column definitions if the column character set and collation are not specified in individual column definitions.
+The database character set and collation are used as the default values for table definitions if the table character set and collation are not specified in individual column definitions.

 ## Column character set and collation